Self-Organising Memristive Networks as Physical Learning Systems: Physical learning with SOMNs

-Similar to biological systems where functionalities are inherently related to the topology of neuronal networks \cite{suarez2021learning}, higher reservoir computing performance can be achieved using SOMNs with scale-free topology \cite{mallinson2023reservoir}.
+Similar to biological systems where functionalities are inherently related to the topology of neuronal networks \cite{suarez2021learning}, higher reservoir computing performance may be achieved using SOMNs with scale-free topology \cite{mallinson2023reservoir}.
 Higher computational performance can also be achieved experimentally via parallel reservoir architectures, which increase the reservoir dimensionality and richness of its output dynamics \cite{mallinson2024experimental}.
-Importantly, it has been shown through simulations that performance in RC tasks using NW networks contacted with a restricted number of electrodes is close to the upper bounds achievable when using information from every NW \cite{daniels2022reservoir}, a key consideration for the experimental realisation of these systems, where information from each NW is not practically accessible.
-Such simulations provide additional insight into experimental findings that a large number of electrode readouts may not be necessary to achieve high performance, at least on some RC tasks implemented on NW network devices~\cite{demis_2016_nanoarchitectonic,zhu2023online}.
-Simulations and experimental implementations of more complex RC tasks are needed to qualify these results further.
+Importantly, it has been shown through simulations that performance in reservoir computing tasks using SOMNs contacted with a restricted number of electrodes is close to the upper bounds achievable when using information from every node \cite{daniels2022reservoir}, a key consideration for the experimental realisation of these systems, where information from each node is not practically accessible.
+Such simulations provide additional insight into experimental findings that a large number of electrode readouts may not be necessary to achieve high performance, at least on some tasks~\cite{demis_2016_nanoarchitectonic,zhu2023online,Mallinson_2023a}.
+Simulations and experimental implementations of more complex reservoir computing tasks are needed to qualify these results further.

-Additionally, it has been shown experimentally that the spatiotemporal information processing capabilities in multiterminal systems allow unconventional implementation of RC by exploiting the same electrodes as both reservoir inputs and {readouts}, allowing a reduction of hardware complexity without limiting computing capabilities \cite{milano2023materia}. {Additionally, while the output layer is typically trained in software,}

-a fully memristive architecture can be realised by coupling {SOMNs} acting as a reservoir with memristive crossbar arrays \cite{milano2022materia,Lin2025}.
-Furthermore, it has been revealed that memory patterns embedded in dynamical features of NW networks enable online learning and recall of spatiotemporal sequence patterns, thus showing the possibility of online learning from rich spatiotemporal dynamics generated by the SOMN, in contrast to data-driven statistical machine learning techniques \cite{zhu2023online}.

-{Several open questions remain in physical reservoir computing {with SOMNs}, including the final energy consumption for real world tasks, and whether methods can be developed for more self-contained learning} {that does not rely on training an external layer~\cite{Jaeger_2023}.} {Indeed, such an approach could help bridge the gap between physical reservoir computing and associative learning, }{which is discussed in the next section.}
+Several open questions remain in physical reservoir computing with SOMNs, including the energy consumption for real world tasks, and whether methods can be developed for more self-contained learning that does not rely on training an external layer~\cite{Jaeger_2023}.
+Indeed, such an approach could help bridging the gap between physical reservoir computing and associative learning, which is discussed in the next section.